-Is your child’s life busy and overscheduled?
-Do you wonder how to slow them down?
+Are your children’s lives busy and overscheduled?
+Do you wonder how you can slow them down?

-According to Kris McPhail, Curriculum Specialist at the Downtown Ebenezer Child Care Center, with other locations on Milwaukee’s south side and in, Oak Creek, and West Allis/Wauwatosa, “Mindfulness is good for us and also for our children.
-Research indicates that mindfulness can help children improve their abilities to pay attention, calm down when they are upset, and to make better decisions.”
+According to Leslie Hundt, Program Coordinator for Ebenezer Child Care Centers, with locations in Downtown Milwaukee, Oak Creek, and West Allis/Wauwatosa, “Mindfulness is good for our children and for us.
+Research indicates that mindfulness can help children improve their abilities to pay attention, calm down when they are upset, and make better decisions.”
 So, where do we start?
 How can we teach mindfulness to children?

 Mindful Breathing

 Ask children to sit comfortably and close their eyes.
-Draw their attention to breathing, telling them to feel the sensation of breath coming into and out of the body.
-To help them stay focused, have them put their hands on their stomach to feel the rise and fall of each breath.
+Draw their attention to breathing, telling them to feel the sensation of breath coming into their nose and out of their mouth.
+Do they notice the breath coming into and out of their bodies?
+To help them stay focused, have them put their hands on their stomachs to feel the rise and fall of each breath.
 Do this for about five sets of inhaling and exhaling.
 Guide their attention to any thoughts and feelings that may be present.
 Ask them to let those thoughts and feelings go as they return their focus to their breathing.
-Repeat the breathing cycle as many times as feels appropriate.
+Repeat.

 Mindfulness Sound Game

 Have children begin by focusing on their breathing, as described above.
 After five breathing cycles, tell them they are going to hear a sound, and that they should focus on this sound as it gets softer and softer.
 Tell them to raise their hand when they no longer hear the sound.
-For the sound you can use a soft bell, Tibetan meditation chimes, a “singing” bowl, a rain stick, or any thing that will resonate and gradually stop.
-Return to five breathing cycles, and repeat this exercise a couple of times, if children are open to it.
+For the sound you can use a soft bell, Tibetan meditation chimes, a “singing” bowl, a rain stick, or anything that will resonate and gradually stop.
+Even using a soft song that you turn down and eventually turn off will work.
+Return to five breathing cycles and repeat this exercise as often as your children are able or would like to.

 Mindful Eating Game

-Next time you are sharing a meal or snack with children, tell them you are going to make it a mindfulness exercise.
+Next time you are sharing a meal or snack with children, tell them you are going to make it a mindfulness game.
 Start off with the breathing cycles.
-Ask children to be mindful of their food, of the aroma, or the feel of the food.
+Ask children to be mindful of their food, how it smells and how it looks.
 Ask them to take a bite of the food and chew slowly.
 If using a utensil, ask them to put it down until they finish chewing and swallowing.
-Have them try to chew slowly, for 20 – 30 seconds, asking them to notice the taste and texture.
-Repeat the five cycles of breathing and try again with another bite.
+Have them try to chew slowly, for 20 – 30 seconds, asking them how the food tastes and feels in their mouths.
+Repeat with another bite.

 Walking Mindfully